canosso/MatrixSkripter/README.md

 <h1>Copy Script as Arduino
 File to Clipboard<o:p></o:p></h1>

-<p>If you still
+If you still
-have Arduino IDE open but the COM port at Settings closed, you can upload the file to your Arduino.
-Now you will see how fast the Arduino is.<o:p></o:p></p>
+have <b>Arduino IDE</b> open but the <b>COM port at Settings closed,</b> you can upload the file to your Arduino.
+Now you will see how fast the Arduino is.

 <p><o:p>&nbsp;</o:p></p>